dsccommunity/dsccommunity.org/content/guidelines/maintaining.md

 ### Labels

-Labels are being used in the issue and pull request workflows to show the current state.
+Labels are used in the issue and pull request workflows to show the current state.

 These are the labels currently used by the resource modules in DSC Community